Phermann91/udacity-devops-capstone/README.md

 ## Udacity Capstone project overview

 This project is part of the [Udacity Cloud DevOps Engineer](https://www.udacity.com/course/cloud-dev-ops-nanodegree--nd9991) Capstone Project.
 In this project a [blog app](https://flask.palletsprojects.com/tutorial/), part of a Flask tutorial, used as a microservice is being built within a CricleCI CI/CD pipeline and finally deployed on an AWS EKS cluster.
+The choosen deployment strategy is Rolling Deployment.

 ## Test the app locally